Sherburn in Elmet Castle Hill

 |Civil Parish||Sherburn in Elmet

 Embanked enclosure measuring 47m by 25m seen on aerial photographs of 1967.
 Suggested on the basis of documentary sources to be the possible site of a medieval castle.
-There is no archaeological evidence to assign this monument to a particular period.
+There is no archaeological evidence to assign this monument to a particular period and the earthworks may be largely spoil from drain clearance.
 (PastScape summary)

 Robert de Greneway is associated with grants of land in Abbeholm (a) in 1228 referring to "Castell-toft".
 At the confluence of "Greendyke" and Selby Dam there is a spot still called Castle Hill.
 The reason of its existence I cannot explain.
 This however, is no doubt the land referred to as "Castell toft".
 At the time of the enclosure of Rest Park in 1222 some portion of Rest Park belonged to the .. manor of Abbholm."
 (Wheater).